Python

 A Python dictionary is a built-in data type in Python that is mutable and unordered.
 It’s designed to hold key-value pairs, where each key is unique and associated with a value.
 A key can be any immutable type, such as strings, numbers, or tuples, whereas values can be of any type including mutable and immutable types.

-Python dictionary data structure is similar to “associative arrays” in other languages.
-One of its key features is the ability to quickly retrieve, insert, delete, or update values using their corresponding keys.
+The Python dictionary key feature is the ability to quickly retrieve, insert, delete, or update values using their corresponding keys.

 Basic syntax to define a Python dictionary